 The following things need to be considered when translating your online training course:

-At GMR Transcription, we provide online course translation and eBook translation services.
+At GMR Transcription Services, Inc., we provide online course translation and eBook translation services.
 Contact us to get accurate translations of your online course translated into other languages at affordable rates, within quick deadlines.
 We provide translations in multiple languages, including English to Spanish translation, Spanish to English translation, Mandarin to English translation, English to Mandarin translation, and much more.